wchang17/js-dc-5/09-templating/lesson_plan.md

 Step 8:
 - all we need to change is we need to pass this data to our function that renders the template:
 `var renderedTemplate = template( data )`

-__Give students a minute to let everything we did sink in__

-Build out the rest of the MVC application